 Requirement to Provide Notice

-Boards and ES Supervisory staff must ensure that the Equal Opportunity Notice detailed in Title 29, Code of Federal Regulations (CFR) §38.35 is prominently displayed in available and conspicuous locations in Workforce Solutions Offices and on Board websites, provided to staff members, and included in employee and participant handbooks, as applicable
+Boards must ensure that the Equal Opportunity Notice detailed in Title 29, Code of Federal Regulations (CFR) §38.35 is prominently displayed in available and conspicuous locations in Workforce Solutions Offices and on Board websites, provided to staff members, and included in employee and participant handbooks, as applicable

-ES Supervisory staff must ensure information about the Wagner-Peyser Complaint System is made available to the public, including (but not limited to) the prominent display of the ES and Employment-Related Law Complaint System Poster in each Workforce Solutions Office.
+Boards must ensure information about the Wagner-Peyser Complaint System is made available to the public, including (but not limited to) the prominent display of the ES and Employment-Related Law Complaint System Poster in each Workforce Solutions Office.
 A sample of the Wagner-Peyser (ES) Complaint System Poster is included in Appendix C of this guide.

-Additionally, Boards and ES Supervisory staff must ensure that Workforce Solutions Office staff provide each program applicant or participant with the Orientation to Discrimination Complaint Procedures (OTDC), in English or Spanish, as appropriate.
+Additionally, Boards must ensure that Workforce Solutions Office staff provide each program applicant or participant with the Orientation to Discrimination Complaint Procedures (OTDC), in English or Spanish, as appropriate.
 Staff members must store a signed OTDC in each participant's case file.
 The OTDC must be maintained in any applicable paper or electronic files, as practicable, including WorkInTexas.com.

 Identification of Complaints

-Boards and ES Supervisory staff must ensure that Workforce Solutions Office staff identify the complaint type and follow the appropriate complaint procedure based on the information provided by a complainant.
+Boards must ensure that Workforce Solutions Office staff identify the complaint type and follow the appropriate complaint procedure based on the information provided by a complainant.

 Guidance Rescinded by the Complaints Guide